hksung/Data_Structure_W22/Chapter2-2.md

 ## Introduction to Algorithm _ Chapter 2-2.
 Analyzing Algorithm

 - The time taken by an algorithm grows with the size of the input, so it is traditional to describe the running time of a program as a function of the size of its input.
-To do so, we need to defind the terms 'running time' and 'size of input' more carefully.
+To do so, we need to define the terms 'running time' and 'size of input' more carefully.

 - Input size: *the number of items in the input* (e.g., the array size *n* for sorting)